-

 Misuse of Computers and/or Communication Technology

-Misuse of Computers or other Technology — engaging in unauthorized access, use, modification, destruction, disclosure, or taking of data, programs, or supporting documentation maintained by a Wichita State University or WSU-affiliate computer, computer system, account, computer network, phone, tablet, or causing an authorized user to be denied system, computer, account, or network access.
+- Misuse of Computers or other Technology - engaging in unauthorized access, use, modification, destruction, disclosure, or taking of data, programs, or supporting documentation maintained by a University or University-affiliate computer, computer system, account, computer network, phone, tablet, or causing an authorized user to be denied system, computer, account, or network access.

-Misuse of Communication Technology — using communication technology to interrupt the normal operations of any individual, group, organization, or the University, including, but not limited to persistent contact with a University employee or other entity via communication technology.
+- Misuse of Communication Technology - using communication technology to interrupt the normal operations of any individual, group, organization, or the University, including, but not limited to persistent contact with a University Official or other entity via communication technology.

-Unacceptable Use — a violation of Section 19.01/Acceptable Use and/or Section 19.05/University Information Technology Resources and Email or any other policy referenced therein.
+- Unacceptable Use - a violation of Policy 19.01 / Acceptable Use and/or Policy 19.05 / University Information Technology Resources and Email or any other policy referenced therein.

 -